githnm/composoft/README.md

 **Registry.** A versioned npm package that exports adapters, workflows, blocks, plus optional product info (branding, navigation), reference data, and auth hooks.

+## Migrating an existing codebase

+composoft is greenfield-friendly today.
+Migrating from an existing React app means extracting your reads as adapters, your writes as workflows, and your reusable UI as blocks.
+There's no automated path yet.

+The minimum viable migration:
+1. Catalog your most-used reads and writes
+2. Build a seed registry that wraps them (no backend changes needed)
+3. Extract one self-contained component into a block, consuming from the registry
+4. Shadow-render via composoft inside your existing app to validate
+5. Expand block-by-block

+We're working on tooling to automate steps 3 and 4 — an embeddable runtime and an `import` command that drafts block manifests from existing components.
+Not shipped yet.
+If this is the bottleneck for your team, open an issue with your codebase shape and we'll prioritize.

 ## What's shipped

 - Three primitives (adapters, workflows, blocks) with typed manifests.